tomerk122/NewCode/UserManagement.Api/README.md

 - **Repositories**:
   - JsonUserStorage provides the file-based persistence layer
   - UserRepository implements the business logic for data access with concurrency control
+  - JsonCredentialsManager manages the authentication credentials stored in the JSON file

 ## Swagger Documentation